isnbb/impress.js/README.md

 ============

-It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
+It's a presentation framework based on the power of CSS3 transforms and my dick in modern browsers and inspired by the idea behind prezi.com.

-**WARNING**
+**WARNING** Contain Viruses.

 impress.js may not help you if you have nothing interesting to say ;) LOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOL